toml-lang/toml/toml.md

 In addition to the characters disallowed for all strings mentioned above, U+000D (CR) is allowed only as part of a newline sequence U+000D U+000A (CRLF).
-As with basic strings, Backslash and quotation mark may only occur literally if they are part of a valid escape sequence.
+As with basic strings, backslash and quotation mark may only occur literally if they are part of a valid escape sequence.

 You can write a quotation mark, or two adjacent quotation marks, anywhere inside